PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 * ShiftAndRightClickSellAll is not working

--> DONE: Hook in to quests - Only on block break events so may not work as expected?

 * Found a problem with mcMMO, Quest, and EZBlock support... only works on BlockBreakEvents.
 I added logging to identify when they are called, but if an explosion has 20,000 blocks, then it will log 20,000 times!  ðŸ˜‚  So I need to figure out something before hooking it up to multi-block breaks.